-A Proposal Development Process helps organizations respond to buyer Request for Proposals (RFP).
-Having an established proposal development process should help ensure organizations develop the best proposal possible that satisfies all the buyers needs and requirements.
-Organizations that understand the customer’s procurement process, proposal evaluation methodology, governing regulations, standards and laws have an inherent advantage over their competitors.
+A Proposal Development Process helps organizations respond to a buyer’s Request for Proposals (RFP).
+An established proposal development process should help organizations develop the best proposal possible that satisfies all the buyer’s needs and requirements.
+Organizations that understand the customer’s procurement process, proposal evaluation methodology, governing regulations, standards, and laws have an inherent advantage over their competitors.

 Notional Steps in a Proposal Development Process

 The most important step is gathering the most knowledgeable and effective team members to write the proposal.
 The key players include the Program Manager (PM), who runs the actual project if awarded, and the Proposal Manager, who is responsible for executing the proposal development process.